Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution

-Embodied agents are moving beyond passive reasoning and conversational assistance toward persistent execution in the physical world.
-Recent progress in large models~\cite{brohan2023rt1,brohan2023rt2,driess2023palme}, tool use~\cite{schick2023toolformer,yao2023react,vemprala2024chatgpt_robotics}, and robotic policy learning~\cite{ahn2022saycan,liang2023code} has made it increasingly plausible for a single agentic system to interpret goals, invoke capabilities, interact with robots and software tools, and complete long-horizon tasks across dynamic environments~\cite{roboclaw,huang2022inner}.
+Embodied Agents are moving beyond passive reasoning and conversational assistance toward persistent execution in the physical world.
+Recent progress in large models~\citep{brohan2023rt1,brohan2023rt2,driess2023palme}, tool use~\citep{schick2023toolformer,yao2023react,vemprala2024chatgpt_robotics}, and robotic policy learning~\citep{ahn2022saycan,liang2023code} has made it increasingly plausible for a single agentic system to interpret goals, invoke capabilities, interact with robots and software tools, and complete long-horizon tasks across dynamic environments~\citep{huang2022inner,wang2023voyager}.
 In this emerging setting, however, the central challenge is no longer only how to make an agent act, but how to make its action governable at runtime.
 Figure~\ref{fig:teaser} contrasts ungoverned execution with our proposed governed execution, illustrating the role of the Runtime Governance Layer that mediates between agent cognition and physical execution.

 This shift is fundamental.
 A system that can execute is not necessarily a system that can execute under explicit constraints, remain observable during operation, recover from failures in a controlled manner, or yield control when human intervention becomes necessary.
-As embodied agents gain access to tools, actuators, sensors, and real-world execution pathways, the cost of runtime failure becomes qualitatively different from that in purely digital settings.
+As Embodied Agents gain access to tools, actuators, sensors, and real-world execution pathways, the cost of runtime failure becomes qualitatively different from that in purely digital settings.
 Errors are no longer limited to incorrect responses or failed API calls; they may instead result in unsafe motions, unauthorized actions, unstable recovery behaviors, or persistent deviations from deployment policy.

-Existing embodied agent systems have made important progress in planning, action generation, policy learning, and task execution~\cite{huang2023voxposer,roboclaw,embodied_survey}.
+Existing Embodied Agent systems have made important progress in planning, action generation, policy learning, and task execution~\citep{huang2023voxposer,ahn2022saycan,embodied_survey}.
 Yet in many cases, the logic that governs execution remains entangled with the agent itself.
 Safety heuristics, recovery strategies, approval conditions, and action constraints are often embedded inside prompts, agent loops, task policies, or ad hoc controller logic.
-While such designs may be effective for narrow tasks or tightly controlled demonstrations, they become increasingly difficult to standardize, audit, verify, and adapt when the same embodied agent must operate across simulation, real robots, changing deployment contexts, and human-facing environments.
+While such designs may be effective for narrow tasks or tightly controlled demonstrations, they become increasingly difficult to standardize, audit, verify, and adapt when the same Embodied Agent must operate across simulation, real robots, changing deployment contexts, and human-facing environments.